csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.14** Which of the following are true and which are false?
 Explain your answers.

 **a**.
-Depth-first search always expands at least as many nodes as A∗ search with an admissi- ble heuristic.
+Depth-first search always expands at least as many nodes as A∗ search with an admissible heuristic.

 **b**. h(n) = 0 is an admissible heuristic for the 8-puzzle.